lkoulour/cytest/README.md

-#Dialectica Assignment - Cypress tests
+# Dialectica Assignment - Cypress tests

   Tests are located under cypress/integration/dia-test

+# Github Access token
- In order to run the tests a personal github access token needs to be declared in 'cypress.json' file at the corresponding object 'accesstoken';
+  In order to run the tests a personal github access token needs to be declared in 'cypress.json' file at the corresponding object "accesstoken";

     "env" :  {
         "accesstoken": ""
     }

+# How to run
+Use command:  npx cypress open